hamidgholami/terraform_lab/practice-questions/README.md

     ```
 28. How do you constrain the provider version?
     ```txt
-    To constrain the provider version as suggested, add a required_providers block inside a terraform block: terraform {
+    To constrain the provider version as suggested, add a "required_providers" block inside a terraform block:

+    terraform {
         required_providers {
         aws = "~> 1.0"